Factsheet: Direct payments

 How can I use direct payments?

-Direct payments must be used to meet your eligible care and support needs and the outcomes in your support plan.
-If at any time you want to change how you meet your needs, you can always contact your social care worker to discuss this.
+You must use your direct payments to pay for services that meet your needs, as detailed in your support plan.
+If you want to change how you meet your needs, contact your social care worker.

-Most people spend their direct payments on employing a personal assistant or paying companies to provide home care support, but there are many ways you can use them.
+Most people use their direct payments to pay a personal assistant (PA) or a home care company, but there are many ways you can use them.

 Do direct payments mean extra work?

-Choosing direct payments gives you more control over how your needs are met and how the money for your care is spent.
-The only thing you need to do is create a contingency plan to make sure you still receive essential care and support in an emergency.
+Direct payments give you more control over how you spend the money to meet your needs.
+The only thing you need to do is create a contingency plan.
+This ensures that you still receive essential care and support in an emergency.
 There is a contingency plan template that your social care worker can show you.

 Support with direct payments